 3. Government Programs

 Medicare Low-Income Subsidy (LIS) Program (also known as “Extra Help”)

 The LIS program helps Medicare beneficiaries with limited income pay for their Medicare Part D plan premiums and deductibles.
 Those who qualify for the LIS program have lower drug copayments.
 See Extra Help with Part D Costs.

-People who have both Medicare and Medi-Cal pay no more than $8.25 per prescription for Medicare-covered drugs (see Extra Help with Part D Costs).
+People who have both Medicare and Medi-Cal pay no more than $1.45 per generic prescription and $4.30 per brand name prescription for Medicare-covered drugs (see Extra Help with Part D Costs).
 Medi-Cal covers certain drugs not covered by Part D. To apply for Medi-Cal, call your local County Department of Health Care Services to start the application process.